kshypachov/zephyr_reddit_board/reddit_board/doc/Part_1_en.md

 > You get the `SOC_STM32F401XE` name from `soc/st/stm32/stm32f4x/Kconfig.soc`
 > This is not the full chip name — it's a generic name for STM32F401CE, STM32F401VE, STM32F401RE, etc.
+> We use the Kconfig symbol SOC_STM32F401XE which enables support for this SoC family in Zephyr.

 > File naming format is: `Kconfig.BOARD_NAME`, so here it is `Kconfig.reddit_board`.